 When a new file is uploaded, dotCMS automatically extracts and stores the file metadata in the content as additional fields.
-These fields can then be access from your widgets to either search on or display the file metadata.
+These fields can then be accessed from your Elasticsearch queries and Velocity code to either search on or display the file metadata.

 The types of metadata that are stored by dotCMS is configurable and intentionally limited by default.
 For more information, please see the How Content is Mapped to ElasticSearch documentation concerning metadata.